Attractions & Things to Do in Corfu

-Named after the first governor of Greece, it has domestic flights during the winter & numerous international & charter seasonal flights.
+Named after the first governor of Greece «Ioan.
+Kapodistrias».
+It has some all-year domestic flights and numerous international flights during the summer.

 Unique Easter festivity where the Orthodox and the Catholic communities celebrate harmoniously accompanied by the numerous island bands.

-Picturesque and most-photographed white temple located on a small islet that can be reached by a 300 meters long bridge from the coast.
+Picturesque and most-photographed, this white temple is located on a small islet that can be reached by a 300 meters long bridge from the coast.

 Port of Corfu Town